geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	**Note:** In a normal situation in which the two accounts have the same UPN, you will end up with one user account that has multiple SMTP address in the email address property chain.  <br/>

-5. Now let’s examine the synchronization results for the groups that you updated in the previous tasks.  <br/>

-	‎In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.
+5. Now let’s examine the synchronization results for the groups that you updated in the previous tasks.
+In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Groups**, and then select **Groups** again.

 6. In the **Groups** window, verify that the **Manufacturing** group appears in the list, and that the **Print Operators** group does NOT appear.
 As mentioned previously, built-in groups such as the **Print Operators** security group are not synced from the on-premises environment to Microsoft 365, even when you add memmbers to the group as you did in the earlier task. <br/>